amitds1997/remote-nvim.nvim/README.md

     cache_dir = utils.path_join(utils.is_windows, vim.fn.stdpath("cache"), constants.PLUGIN_NAME, "version_cache"),
   },

-  -- Path to the user's Neovim configuration files.
-These would be copied to the remote if user chooses to do so. neovim_user_config_path = vim.fn.stdpath("config"),

-  -- Local client configuration
+  -- Remote configuration
+  remote = {
+    -- List of directories that should be copied over copy_dirs = {
+      -- What to copy to remote's Neovim config directory config = {
+        base = vim.fn.stdpath("config"), -- Path from where data has to be copied dirs = "*", -- Directories that should be copied over. "*" means all directories.
+To specify a subset, use a list like {"lazy", "mason"} where "lazy", "mason" are subdirectories
+        -- under path specified in `base`.
+        compression = {
+          enabled = false, -- Should compression be enabled or not additional_opts = {} -- Any additional options that should be used for compression.
+Any argument that is passed to `tar` (for compression) can be passed here as separate elements.
+        },
+      },
+      -- What to copy to remote's Neovim data directory data = {
+        base = vim.fn.stdpath("data"),
+        dirs = {},
+        compression = {
+          enabled = true,
+        },
+      },
+      -- What to copy to remote's Neovim cache directory cache = {
+        base = vim.fn.stdpath("cache"),
+        dirs = {},
+        compression = {
+          enabled = true,
+        },
+      },
+      -- What to copy to remote's Neovim state directory state = {
+        base = vim.fn.stdpath("state"),
+        dirs = {},
-  local_client_config = {
+        compression = {
+          enabled = true,
+        },
+      },
+    },
+  },

   -- You can supply your own callback that should be called to create the local client.
 This is the default implementation.
   -- Two arguments are passed to the callback:
   -- port: Local port at which the remote server is available -- workspace_config: Workspace configuration for the host.
 For all the properties available, see https://github.com/amitds1997/remote-nvim.nvim/blob/main/lua/remote-nvim/providers/provider.lua#L4
-    -- A sample implementation using WezTerm tab is at: https://github.com/amitds1997/remote-nvim.nvim/wiki/Configuration-recipes callback = function(port, _)
+  -- A sample implementation using WezTerm tab is at: https://github.com/amitds1997/remote-nvim.nvim/wiki/Configuration-recipes client_callback = function(port, _)
     require("remote-nvim.ui").float_term(("nvim --server localhost:%s --remote-ui"):format(port), function(exit_code)
       if exit_code ~= 0 then
         vim.notify(("Local client failed with exit code %s"):format(exit_code), vim.log.levels.ERROR)
       end
     end)
   end,
-  },

   -- Plugin log related configuration [PREFER NOT TO CHANGE THIS] log = {